 The next scene was this same group of people but now we were returning from wherever it was that we’d come, again with too much weight.
 Because I was the driver and the last one to get in, I could see clearly how this excessive bulk could permanently damage the truck.
 In fact, I don’t know how it didn’t damage it on the way to the first location.
 But I didn’t want to ask anyone to wait behind since I’d encouraged them to come along.
 It wasn’t far into the trip when I felt the tire go flat.
 I stopped so people could get out of the Jeep to fix it and that’s when I saw that it wasn’t one flat tire, but that all four were deflated.
 I’d been driving on three flat tires when the last wheel gave out.
 After everything was fixed, after all four tires were inflated once again, everyone started to climb back in, each person’s weight once again putting too much pressure on the frame.
 I was standing outside of the vehicle, shaking my head.
 I didn’t want to hurt anyone’s feelings but if I didn’t speak up, I risked permanently damaging not only the frames of the wheels but the entire structure of the Jeep.

-In the last scene, I arrived at a house and saw a man I was familiar with and knew that if I were willing to feign interest, I wouldn’t have to continue being alone.
-I said out loud, “I could close my eyes and pretend it was you,” because even in my dream state, you were still dead.
+In the last scene, I arrived at a house and saw a man who was familiar and knew that if I were willing to feign interest, I wouldn’t have to continue being alone.
+Out loud I said, “I could close my eyes and pretend it was you,” because even in my dream state, you were still dead.
 I did close my eyes and when I finally woke in the light of reality, I was shaking my head, No.

 You have my love forever which did not end with your death, but today and always, I promise these things: